callebe01/newdesignbolt/README.md

 This project can highlight detected objects on your screen share using Gemini Live.
 Enable screen sharing and click **Show Boxes** in the session controls.
 Each captured frame is sent to Gemini Live for object detection and red bounding boxes appear over the shared video.
 Toggle **Hide Boxes** to disable the overlay.

+### DOM element highlights

+When the agent's response mentions text that matches a visible label on the page, the corresponding element is briefly outlined.
+You can optionally tag elements with `data-agent-id` attributes to make matching more reliable.